xhayper/Animator/README.md

 * Easy To Use
 * Can play Non-Trusted Animation
-* R6, R15, Custom Rig Support
+* R6, R15, Custom Rig/Animation Support

 ## Planned Feature